-- 1. Each NHS member must submit a permission slip from their parent or guardian excusing their son/daughter from school lunch and granting permission to drive during lunch hour.
+- 1. Each NHS member must submit a permission slip from their parent or guardian excusing their child from school lunch and granting permission to drive during lunch hour.
 This would grant permission for the whole year. - 2.
-Each NHS member must maintain passing grades in all courses. - 2.
-Each NHS member must also sign in and out to leave for lunch. - 3.
-An NHS member using this privilege must leave the building and the school grounds immediately after signing out, unless supervised by a teacher. - 4.
-Each NHS member must possess a privilege card and show it when asked. - 5.
-No bus transportation will be provided other than the regular school bus run.
+Each NHS member must maintain passing grades in all courses.

+- 3. Each NHS member must also sign in and out to leave for lunch. - 4.
+An NHS member using this privilege must leave the building and the school grounds immediately after signing out unless supervised by a teacher.